 A basic understanding of landscape painting is that landscape painters create art that holds depictions of natural scenery, but what else?
-When looking at landscape paintings there is a variety of styles and understanding of representing nature that not everyone shares.
-While some landscape painters capture with precision to what is seen, others attempt to capture what it felt like to be there.
+When looking at NZ landscape paintings there is a variety of styles and understanding of representing nature that not everyone shares.
+While some landscape artists capture with precision to what is seen, others attempt to capture what it felt like to be there.
 They want to represent something specific about the landscape.
 The latter is what will be discussed in relation to David Gibbons’ and Jill Perrott’s approach to painting the New Zealand landscape.

-New Zealand Landscape: David Gibbons
+New Zealand Landscape Artist: David Gibbons

-David Gibbons is a New Zealand landscape painter who explores the region of Otago, New Zealand and regions of England.
+David Gibbons is a New Zealand landscape artist who explores the region of Otago, New Zealand and regions of England.
 Gibbons’ landscapes encapsulate the feeling of a place, whether sunny and warm or cold and dark.
 There are connotations that build off those aspects of encountering a landscape.
 This means his paintings such as Woods , capture not only the temperature and weather, but they trigger emotive responses.
 Consequently, evoking that which cannot be articulated, rather that which is felt or experienced.

 In Woods, this landscape is built up of textures, gestures, strokes and tones with an incredible sensibility to light.
 This creates a sense of immediacy in his work as if he is trying to capture a memory before it fades or light before it changes.
 Gibbons has managed to capture the essence of impermanence and make it permanent.